sategie/Music-Blog/README.md

 | Logout           	| Click on the Logout button                                                          	| The user is asked to confirm if they want to logout and they have the option to cancel           	| PASS       	|

+### Known bugs

+- There are currently no known bugs

+## Deployment

+### PostgreSQL Database

+ElephantSQL is the database hosting service used for this project

+1. Navigate to elephantsql.com and click 'Get a managed database today'.
+When presented with options for differing plans, I chose the free 'Tiny Turtle' plan.
+2. Select “Log in with GitHub” and authorize ElephantSQL with your selected GitHub account.
+3. In the Create new team form:
+    - Add a team name.
+    - Read and agree to the Terms of Service.
+    - Provide your email address.
+    - Click “Create Team”.
+4. Your account should now be created.
+5. Now you will need to create your database.
+Navigate to your elephantsql.com dashboard, and click "Create New Instance".
+6. Set up your plan:
+    - Give your plan a Name (this is commonly the name of the project).
+    - Select the Tiny Turtle (Free) plan.
+    - You can leave the Tags field blank.
+7. Select a data center near you.
+8. Then click "Review".
+9. Check your details are correct and then click "Create Instance".
+10. Return to the ElephantSQL dashboard and click on the database instance name for the project.

+### Deploy with Heroku

+- Log in to Heroku at <https://heroku.com>
+- From the Heroku dashboard, click the Create new app button.
+For a new account an icon will be visible on screen to allow you to Create an app, otherwise a link to this function is located under the New dropdown menu at the top right of the screen.
+-  On the Create New App page, enter a unique name for the application and select region.
+Then click Create app.
+-  On the Application Configuration page for the new app, click on the Resources tab.
+- Next, click on Settings on the Application Configuration page and click on "Reveal Config Vars".
+- Add a new Config Var called DISABLE_COLLECTSTATIC and assign it a value of 1, and click Add to save it.
+Remove this when releasing for Production.
+- Add a new Config Var called SECRET_KEY and assign it a value - any random string of letters, digits and symbols, and click Add to save it.
+- Add a new Config Var called DATABASE_URL and paste in the value for your ElephantSQL database, and click Add to save it.
+- The settings.py file should be updated to use the DATABASE_URL and SECRET_KEY environment variable values as follows :

+        DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))}

+        SECRET_KEY = os.environ.get('SECRET_KEY')

+-  In CodeAnywhere, in the project terminal window, to initialize the data model in the postgres database, run the command : python3 manage.py migrate
+-  Update the requirements.txt file with all necessary supporting files by entering the command : pip freeze > requirements.txt
+-  Commit and push any local changes to GitHub.
+-  In order to be able to run the application on localhost, add SECRET_KEY and DATABASE_URL and their values to env.py

+Connect GitHub Repo to Heroku App

+- Navigate to Application Configuration page for the application on Heroku and click on the Deploy tab.
+- Select GitHub as the Deployment Method and if prompted, confirm that you want to connect to GitHub.
+Enter and search for the required repository, then click on Connect to link them up..
+- Scroll down the page and choose to either Automatically Deploy each time changes are pushed to GitHub, or Manually deploy - I chose the latter for the initial deployment to watch the build and then opted for Automatic Deployment.
+- The application can be run from the Application Configuration page by clicking on the Open App button.
+- Each time you push code from your GitHub Repo it will be automatically reflected in your Heroku App.

+### Deploying to Production

+In CodeAnywhere:

+1. Set DEBUG flag to False in settings.py (**Very Important**)
+2. Check the following line exists in settings.py to enable Summernote to work on the deployed environment (CORS security feature): X_FRAME_OPTIONS = 'SAMEORIGIN'
+3. Update the requirements.txt file with all necessary supporting files by entering the command : pip freeze > requirements.txt
+4. Commit and push code to GitHub

+In the Heroku App:
+1. Settings > Config Vars : Delete environment variable : DISABLE_COLLECTSTATIC
+2. Click on Deploy Branch under the Deploy tab